A constant upper luminosity limit of cool supergiant stars down to the extremely low metallicity of I Zw 18: Discussion

 \subsection{Astrophysical implications of the absence of bright cool and warm SGs}

-Above, we found no cool and warm SGs in low-metallicity galaxies with $\log (L / L_\odot) \gtrsim 5.6$, although we would expect to see them based on theoretical arguments.
-Also, the stellar evolution models that we analyzed predict that this absence of bright cool and warm SGs is not a stellar evolution effect.
+Above, we found no cool and warm SGs in low-metallicity galaxies with $\log (L / L_\odot) \gtrsim 5.6$, even though we would expect to see them based on theoretical arguments.
+Also, the stellar evolution models analyzed here predict that this absence of bright cool and warm SGs is not a stellar evolution effect.